 However, on September 5, 2017, the Trump Administration announced that it would rescind the 2012 DACA decision, ending the DACA program by March 5, 2018.
 New applications filed after September 5 for DACA permits will be denied, and the future for current DACA recipients is unclear (the Department of Homeland Security issued a memo and frequently asked questions regarding the program’s wind down).
 NACAC opposes the decision to rescind DACA.

 Given the uncertainty facing undocumented students and students granted DACA status, Senator Lindsay Graham (R-SC) and Senator Richard Durbin (D-IL) recently introduced the DREAM Act, which would continue DACA, protect those with DACA status from deportation, and provide eligible undocumented students the opportunity to earn lawful permanent residence.
 Similar legislation has been introduced in the House of Representatives.
 NACAC supports passage of the bill, and issued a press release urging Congress to act.

 See below for more resources, or visit the following sites:

-- Department of Homeland Security, Consideration of Deferred Action for Childhood Arrivals.
+- Department of Homeland Security, consideration of Deferred Action for Childhood Arrivals.
 (This page contains information that is no longer current but can be used for reference purposes.)